Salzburg specialties that (not) everyone knows

 Don't forget the Salzburg farmer's bread, a traditional bread with a thick crust and moist inside.
 Perfect for dipping in soups or just brushed with butter.

-Sweets are also typical of Salzburg food.
+Sweets are also typical for Salzburg food.
 Who doesn't know him: Wolfgang Amadeus Mozart?
-No wonder one of the Salzburg specialties is named after him.
-In his honor, confectioner Paul Fürst invented the Salzburg Mozartkugeln.
-Using marzipan, pistachios, nougat and chocolate, he created the praline that Salzburg is famous for.
-However, his neighbor Josef Holzermayr, who also ran a confectionery shop, was there and also offered his Mozartkugel.
-This led to a dispute between the two candy shops that continues to this day.
-It's about who can claim the Mozartkugel.
-The whole thing was solved by the Fürsts offering them as “Original Salzburger Mozartkugel”.
-Holzermayers, on the other hand, sell the “Real Salzburg Mozartkugel”.
+It's no wonder that one of Salzburg's specialties is named after him.
+In his honor, the confectioner Paul Fürst invented the Salzburg Mozartkugeln.
+He created the praline for which Salzburg is famous from marzipan, pistachios, nougat and chocolate.
+However, his neighbor, Josef Holzermayr, who also ran a confectionery, was right there and also offered his Mozartkugeln.
+This led to a dispute between the two candy stores that continues to this day.
+It's about who can claim the Mozartkugeln for themselves.
+The whole thing was resolved by the Fürsts selling them as the "Original Salzburg Mozartkugeln."
+The Holzermayers, on the other hand, sell the "Real Salzburg Mozartkugeln."

-Which one tastes better now is best for you to try out for yourself.
-If you are looking for a souvenir, you should definitely buy an "Original Salzburg Mozartkugel".
-These are available in many sizes and variants in the city's souvenir shops.
-Mozartkugeln are well suited as a souvenir of Salzburg specialties.
+It's best to try out for yourself which one tastes better.
+If you are looking for a souvenir from Salzburg, then it is worth taking a look at the city's specialties.
+For example, you should definitely buy an “Original Salzburg Mozartkugel”.
+These are available in many sizes and variations in the city's souvenir shops.
+Mozartkugeln are ideal as a souvenir from Salzburg specialties.

 Experience Salzburg's cuisine